simnil/sini2D/README.md

 	cmake .. -DCMAKE_BUILD_TYPE=Release -DSINI_2D_BUILD_TESTS=TRUE

-When building a solution for Visual Studio on Windows, add `-G "Visual Studio 14 2015 Win64"`.
+When building a solution for Visual Studio on Windows, add `-G "Visual Studio 15 2017 Win64"`. _Note: At least Visual Studio 2017 is required, since the compiler must support the c++17 standard._